Code-Institute-Submissions/paldean-gym-guide/README.md

 [W3C HTML Validator](https://validator.w3.org/#validate_by_input)
 - No errors were found when the html code for the home page was passed through the official html validator.

 ![HTML Validator](assets/images/html-checker-home.PNG)

-- There were errors on the tips, gallery and contact us section as a width attribute with a % unit of measurement was used.
+- There were errors on the tips, gallery and contact us html code as a width attribute with a % unit of measurement was used.
 - On the contact us page width and height attributes with the px unit of measurement were included in the iframe element.
 ![Errors on contact us page](assets/images/html-checker-contact-us.PNG)

 [W3C CSS Validator (Jigsaw)](https://jigsaw.w3.org/css-validator/#validate_by_input)
 - No errors were found when the css code was passed through the official validator.
 - Four warnings were recorded, three regarding the necessity to input "" around the font styles and one warning regarding the google fonts imported file.

 ![CSS Validator No Errors](assets/images/css-checker.PNG)
 ![CSS Validator Warnings](assets/images/css-checker-warnings.PNG)

 #### Final Validation
 - No errors were found for the index.html, tips.html and the contact-us.html files.
 - Error recorded on gallery.html for not including a heading within the section.

 - No errors on the css validator.
 The warning regarding the imported file still appears.

 ![CSS Validator warning](assets/images/css-warning.PNG)

 ### Testing User Stories
 #### First time users
 1. The users found the content easy to read and understand and recommended the site is kept simple and not overloaded with too much detail.
-2. The users confirmed the weaknesses listed were accurate for the Pokémon universe.
+2. The users confirmed the weaknesses listed were accurate for the Pokémon universe and confirmed the site was from a credible source.
 3. Users found the site easy to navigate and all links, both internal and external, worked.

 ### Testing on Browers and Devices